This is the draft preview of version 3.1 for the Federal Identity, Credential, and Access Management architecture.

 Keywords: Sponsor, Authorizing Official, Affiliation, Request

-Collecting the information needed from a person or entity to issue them a credential.
+Collect the information needed from a person or entity to issue them a credential.

-Transferring a credential to a person or entity.
+Assign a credential to a person or entity.

 Keywords: Activation, Token

-Maintaining a credential over its life cycle.
-Keywords: Renewal, Reset, Suspension, Blocking, Reissuance
+Keywords: Renewal, Reset, Suspension, Reissuance